 Additionally, check for second user shops in your area that may buy old mattresses.

 Finally, if you wish to recycle your mattress with the smallest amount of effort, ask the retailer selling you your new mattress if they need a recycling program.

-They will have already gotten a relationship with a mattress recycling centre that disposes of all of the old beds they take away.
-Since everyone seems to be jumping on the green bandwagon, it is incredibly likely that a retailer near you already has a
+They will have already gotten a relationship with a mattress recycling center that disposes of all of the old beds they take away.
+Since everyone seems to be jumping on the green bandwagon, it is incredibly likely that a retailer near you already has a longtime recycling program.